Non-Cooperation Movement 1920: Timeline, Causes & Khilafat

 Conclusion

-The Non-Cooperation Movement was a defining moment in India's struggle for independence against British Rule in India.
-Spearheaded by Indian leaders like Gandhi, it marked a pivotal shift in the Indian independence movement.
-Despite its suspension, the Non-Cooperation Programme ignited national consciousness and inspired future civil disobedience campaigns, laying the foundation for India's independence from British India.
+Despite its suspension, the Non-Cooperation Programme raised national awareness and inspired future civil disobedience campaigns.
+It helped lay the foundation for India’s independence from British rule.
 The NCM shows how united non-violent action can challenge oppression.

 Suggested Blogs